BirdeeHub/FOOdBAR/README.md

 Mostly though, it is a way for me to learn web development as I have not done any before.

+It is a single page application with a monolitic architecture, designed equally to be hosted as a web page, or as a completely offline local application viewed through a browser.

 There will likely be some spaghetti that I will figure out how to handle better as I go.

 ### Install and development building instructions